rspec/rspec-tmbundle/README.md

  * If there is no binstub, but `Gemfile.lock` is present, RSpec is run via `bundle exec rspec`.
  * If there is neither a binstub nor a `Gemfile.lock`, RSpec is simply run via `rspec` (__not recommended__ – use only if you know exactly what you’re doing).

+Internally the bundle uses `Executable.find` from the Ruby bundle to detect how to run RSpec.
+For details see https://github.com/textmate/ruby.tmbundle/blob/master/Support/lib/executable.rb

 Running RSpec / Ruby from a subshell means that TextMate must be configured to work with whatever Ruby version manager you're using ([rbenv](https://github.com/sstephenson/rbenv), [rvm](http://rvm.io/), …).
 Normally, this means customizing the `$PATH` variable.
 See [Defining a $PATH](http://blog.macromates.com/2014/defining-a-path/) in the TextMate blog for details and caveats.

 ### Setting the base directory for running examples